kisonar/jee/README.md

 Java EE 9 (Jakarta project) libraries

 This project is in maintenance mode.
-Used for laerning & testing  Maven & Java EE solutions.
+I used it for laerning & testing  Maven & Java EE solutions.
 I do not guarantee that runtime works fine.

 How to run Maven: